-Home to historic Asbury Park and stunning Cape May, the old world tradition and Victorian charm of New Jersey is a treasure for residents and visitors alike.
-Make sure you’re ready for the road ahead with Benzinga’s guide to the best car insurance quotes in New Jersey.
+Home to historic Asbury Park and stunning Cape May, the old world tradition and Victorian charm of New Jersey, or NJ is a treasure for residents and visitors alike.
+Make sure you’re ready for the road ahead with Benzinga’s guide to the best car insurance in NJ.

 New Jersey Car Insurance Overview

 With an average of 2 cars per household in the Garden State, it’s good to know insurance requirements.
 New Jersey law requires you to have 2 types of liability coverage on your insurance policy: bodily injury and property damage.